Ghosts of Marathons Past

 Hour 29 is for what?!?

-I don’t normally allow submissions to be made during the marathon, but if Josh from The Rutabega is going to sneak out to his car on Christmas Eve to record the above, how could I say no?
+Jon doesn’t normally allow submissions to be made during the marathon, but if Josh from The Rutabega is going to sneak out to his car on Christmas Eve to record a song, how could he say no?

 The Misfit Toys are a passel of reprobates from the Philly Area.
 This side project of members of The Commiserators and Charming Snakes contributed to the marathon for the first time in 2018.
 No amount of glue will make them right again.